JameelAli703/Artificial-Intelligence-and-Data-Science/CONTRIBUTING.md

 ## Code of Conduct
 Please note that we have a [Code of Conduct](code_of_conduct.md) that we expect all contributors to follow.
 Be respectful, inclusive, and considerate when interacting with others in this community.

-## Contact

-If you have any questions or need assistance with your contributions, please don't hesitate to [contact us](https://github.com/Munsif-Raza-T/Artificial-Intelligence-and-Data-Science/issues) through GitHub issues.
-We're here to help you contribute effectively.

 ## License